-We have proposed DiSH, a small and efficient signature to verify outsourced grouped aggregation queries on streaming data.
-Our work complements previous works on authenticating remote computation of selection and aggregation queries.
-Unlike prior work on remote grouped aggregation queries, our solution is publicly verifiable-we support untrusted clients (who can collude with themselves or with the server) and provide stronger cryptographic guarantees.
+We have proposed SHAC, a small and efficient signature to verify outsourced Group-By, Sum queries.
+We considered a setting where a data owner employs an untrusted remote server to run a continuous Group-By, Sum query on a data stream it forwards to the server.
+Untrusted clients then query the Server for computed results.
+More importantly, a client can efficiently verify the correctness of the results by using a small and easy-to-compute signature provided by the owner.
+Our work complements previous works on authenticating remote computation of selection and aggregation queries and unlike prior work on remote Group-by queries, we support untrusted clients (who can collude with themselves or with the server) and provide stronger cryptographic guarantees.
 Experimental results on real and synthetic data show that our solution is practical and efficient.